narendrapahuja/DijkstraAlgorithm-/README.md

 # DijkstraAlgorithm-
 **Dijkstra Algorithm in Go**

 **Dijkstra's algorithm** is an algorithm for finding the shortest paths between nodes in a graph.
-This project is to implement Dijkstra's Algorithm in Go
+This project is to implement Dijkstra's Algorithm in Go.This code will give shortest path to every other node along with the cost.

 **Project Members :** Shravya Donthisaram, Levi Barrantes, Zhiyan Yu, Dylan Jezo, Drew Cavanaugh and Narendra Pahuja